5 reasons to choose SupaSoft recycled plastic insulation

 Plastic bottles made of single use plastic is in the news a lot nowadays.
 You may have already switched to a refillable bottle for your cold drinks on the go.

-Of course single use plastic bottles can be recycled and therefore if you always put them into the recycling bin it can’t be a problem, right?
+Of course single use plastic bottles can be recycled and therefore if you always put them into the recycling bin they can’t be a problem, right?

 Problems with recycling plastics part 1 - Nurdles